Nov 21, 2024

 • The disciplines in this major are among the top five of students who plan to attend law school.
 Students planning to attend law school should consider combining the major with the Pre-Law minor, working with faculty to design a professional development experience in the legal field during the second and third year, and working with the pre-law advisor to prepare for the LSAT during the junior year.

-• Students interested in government or public service careers should consider a double major in Religion, Philosophy, and Social Change; a minor in History, Political Science, Asian Studies, Modern Language, or Communication; or earn a Leadership and Social Change certificate.
+• Students interested in government or public service careers should consider a double major in Religion, Philosophy, and Social Change; a minor in History, Political Science, Spanish, or Communication.

 • Students planning to apply to graduate programs should study a foreign language through at least the 212 level and complete at least one research-focused course and the Graduate Record Exam well before their senior years.
 Early and frequent discussion with the departmental faculty about your plans for graduate study is strongly advised.